-In this paper, we present KIF\@: A knowledge integration framework that uses Wikidata's data model and vocabulary~\cite{Vrandecic-D-2014} as a lingua franca to integrate knowledge bases.
-KIF is our attempt at a comprehensive solution for the hard version of the knowledge base integration problem---the version in which the bases are heterogeneous and the integration is virtual (ingestion is not an option).
+In this paper, we present KIF\footnote{\KIFURL}, an open-source Python framework that uses Wikidata's data model and vocabulary~\cite{Vrandecic-D-2014} as a lingua franca to integrate heterogeneous knowledge sources.
+KIF is our attempt at a comprehensive solution to the hard version of the knowledge integration problem---the version in which the sources are heterogeneous and the integration is virtual.

-KIF splits the integration problem into two parts.
-First, to be plugged into the framework, a knowledge base needs to expose a SPARQL endpoint that speaks the Wikidata dialect of RDF\@.
-An infrastructure layer (the KIF middleware) is responsible for constructing and managing these endpoints.
-Whenever possible, the KIF middleware reuses third-party tools to handle specific integration tasks, e.g., Ontop~\cite{Xiao-G-2020} to access relational databases via SPARQL, and Comunica~\cite{Taelman-R-2018} to evaluate arbitrary SPARQL queries over multiple endpoints.

-A second layer, called KIF API, is responsible for exposing a programmatic (high-level, non-RDF) interface to the integrated bases, possibly but not necessarily, using the endpoints managed by the middleware.
-The KIF API is written in Python and released under the open-source Apache~2.0 license\footnote{\KIFURL}, and can be used independently of the middleware.